volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 9- [Truck Backer Upper - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Truck%20Backer%20Upper%20SSL)
 A truck is learning how to park backwards, creating its own training data with emulator and doing its steering with controller.
 This notebook is the enhanced version of the copy at the NYU 2020 Deep Learning Class.
+The trained weights are stored in the emulator.txt and controller.txt files.

 -------------------------------------------------------------------------------------